decentraland/documentation/content/player/marketplace/marketplace.md

 Before using [market.decentraland.org](https://market.decentraland.org), connect and log into an Ethereum client account that can interact with the web browser.
 We recommend using [MetaMask](https://metamask.io/).
 We also support the use of a [Ledger](https://www.ledgerwallet.com/) hardware wallet.

 {{< hint warning >}}
-**📔 Note**   If you would like to use your Ledger hardware wallet in the Marketplace, it will require you to connect it towards MetaMask.
+**📔 Note**:  If you would like to use your Ledger hardware wallet in the Marketplace, it will require you to connect it towards MetaMask.
 Please ensure you follow all the [given steps](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet) and updates to allow a seamless Ledger usage.
 {{< /hint >}}